 Act as key advocate for the academic concerns of MSU students.
 Advise the SA president regarding campus academics and works closely with faculty and administration to implement academic policies, including but not limited to issues such as teacher evaluations and improving the advising system.
 Oversee Peer Tutoring and Academic Mentoring program and the Student and Teacher Recognition program.
-Serve as a student representative on the University Committee on Courses and Curricula.

 Promote all student athletic events and serve as a liaison between the Athletic Department and students.
 Plan and coordinate sports kickoff events such as Cowbell Yell at Dudy Noble, the Hump, and Davis Wade Stadium.
 Help to lobby for students’ interests in game day activities and affairs.
 Coordinate the distribution of spirit materials with the Athletic Department.

 Community and Governmental Relations

 Serve as a liaison between the community of Starkville and the Student Association by coordinating community service events.
 Attend Starkville Board of Aldermen meetings and community-related meetings to represent student interest in local government.
 Manage the furthering of students’ relationships with Starkville businesses as well as organize an absentee ballot drive.
 Work with Center for Student Activities staff in planning Showcase of Starkville.

 Serve as representative within the SA for the needs and concerns of minority students, including international students and veterans.
 Work with campus units such as Holmes Cultural Diversity Center, Office of Diversity and Equity, and Center for America’s Veterans to develop and implement programs that address concerns with minority student life.
 Assist individual students with problems or needs.
 Plan and run International Student Orientation.

 Serve as a representative for students in matters pertaining to sustainability and the environment.
 Plan events such as Green Week to demonstrate to students how to become more sustainable.